sidchopp/books-app-graphQL/README.md

 `cache` is an instance of InMemoryCache, which Apollo Client uses to cache query results after fetching them.
 That's it!
 Our client is ready to start fetching data.

 - You connect Apollo Client to React with the `ApolloProvider` component.
 Similar to React's `Context.Provider`, ApolloProvider wraps your React app and places Apollo Client on the context, enabling you to access it from anywhere in your component tree.
-ANd then we arap ore React App with `ApolloProvider`, like this:
+And then we wrap our React App with `ApolloProvider`, like this:

 ```js
 <ApolloProvider client={client}>